The TPS Journaling Space — February 2026

 Long-term recovery after an RTA is not only about pain, mobility, or physical function.
 It can also involve a much quieter disruption: the loss of familiarity with who you were before the accident.
 For some, this shows up in work.
 For others, it appears in relationships, confidence, routine, independence, or the way they move through the world.

 Identity disruption can be difficult to name because it does not always fit neatly into existing recovery pathways.
 A person may look physically improved, yet still feel disoriented, reduced in confidence, less capable, or disconnected from the life they were previously able to lead.
-What has changed is not only function.
-It is also self-perception, role, and the internal sense of continuity that makes life feel recognisable.

 The Shift